Tim Anderson Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.36 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets have a 4.41 team ERA that ranks 19th across all league pitching staffs.

+- Mets pitchers combine to surrender 122 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The righty's most recent appearance was on Friday, July 7 against the Arizona Diamondbacks, when he went eight scoreless innings while allowing three hits.
+- The righty's most recent time out was on Friday against the Los Angeles Dodgers, when he threw five innings, surrendering three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.